Maghe Sankranti Festival in Nepal – Maghi Parba -Bullfighting at Taruka Village

 Festival is the occasion to try out a lot of food.
 Talking about Maghe Sankranti is the special festival to eat.
 You should eat some delicious foods like Til Ko Laddu (Brown Sesame seed Fudge), Chakku (Molasys), and Ghee (Clarified Butter) on Maghe Sankranti.
 Besides this Tilauri.
 Spinach and Yam’s curry is the special food of Maghe Sankranti.
 In some parts of Nepal, a special type of Spinach called PatnePalaungo is specially grown during Maghe Sankranti.
 In addition to this tarul is the most important food of Maghe Sankranti.

 People in the Newari community use sesame oil to massage themselves and their pet animals.
 People believe that messaging your body with this oil and eating food on this day will make us healthier.
 The food of the Maghe Sankranti should be warmer in the cold weather.
-Newari people refer to Maghe Sankranti as Sangrati Ghyo Chaku Sanun.
+Newari people refer to Maghe Sankranti festivalas is as a Sangrati Ghyo Chaku Sanun.
 Some people call refer Maghe Sankranti festival as Tarul khane din, Ghee Chakukhane din or Tilkhane din.
 Here is the important food that you should not miss in this Maghe Sankranti.

 When we say Maghe Sankranti festival, eating chaaku immediately comes to our mind.
 Chakku retreated molasses patties, which can be molded, in any desirable shape.
 They have chocolate-like features but taste more delicious.
 Chakku is mostly sold in every shop during Maghe Sankranti.
 Chaaku is semi-solid also called Gud.

 TILAURI AND TIL KO Laddu

 Another important food to have during this festival is Tilauri and Til KO laddu.
 Tilauri is simple food made from sesame seed and sugar in the form of chewy candy.
 They are generally of white color whereas Til KO laddu is of darker color.

 SAKHAR-KHAND, PIDAALU AND TARUL

 Sakar khanda, Pidaalu, and Tarul are highly popular during Maghe Sankranti festival.
 Every market and every vegetable shop has these vegetables and are easily noticeable.
 These foods are boiled and eaten.
 Tarul (yam) can also be cooked like any other vegetable.
 You will get to hear a lot of buzz about this food around Nepal.
 These vegetables are found in different shapes and tastes.